49 Different Types of Snakes in Florida

 Striped swamp snakes, often called crayfish snakes, have glossy brown bodies with undersides ranging from dull yellow to cream.

-Their lips are vibrant, contrasting with their dark heads, and their backs are covered in three dark stripes extending from their little heads to their tails.
+Their vibrant lips contrast with their dark heads, and their backs are covered in three dark stripes extending from their little heads to their tails.

-Striped swamp snakes often reach lengths of 13–20 inches (33-51 cm).
-These nonvenomous snakes are found throughout the Florida peninsula and in the extreme eastern Panhandle.
+Striped swamp snakes often reach 13–20 inches (33-51 cm) and are nonvenomous.
+They are found throughout the Florida peninsula and in the extreme eastern Panhandle.

 35. Northern Mole Kingsnake